Creating a Ladder for Traditional Coverage

 - 144 pages

 This leaves 88 remaining pages to be used for coverage of academics and student life as well as any other additions you imagine.
-Remember that it’s your responsibility to create an all-inclusive record of the year.
+Remember that it’s your responsibility to create an all-inclusive record of the year that can be returned to long after graduation.
 If it’s an official club or sport, it should be included somehow.
 Many schools also set the goal of including all students and faculty at least once in addition to their portrait; some go as far as suggesting that everyone on campus will be in the yearbook at least three times.

 color planning for books that are not all color